sj212131/Homework-Apr-3/demo/README.md

   * [Questions](#questions)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: 55555555555555555
+  The following necessary dependencies must be installed to run the application properly: 55555555555555

   # Usage
-  ​This application is used for 666666666666666.
+  ​This application is used for 6666666666666666.

   # License
-  This project is license under the MIT license.
+  This project is license under the Apache license.

   # Contributing
   ​Contributors: 7777777777777777